Wang-Haining/the_many_voices/README.md

 ## License

-The corpus is in the public domain.
-Other materials are under 0BSD.
+The corpus is designated to the public domain.
+All other materials are licensed under 0BSD.

 [//]: # (## Citation)